-Feeling better?
-Think you’re ready to stop taking your antidepressant?
-Don’t.
-It may seem like you no longer need the medication, but in most cases it is contributing to a happier state of mind.
+Are you feeling better and think you’re ready to stop taking your antidepressant?
+It may seem like you no longer need the medication, but in most cases, it’s contributing to your improved feelings.
 That’s why it’s important you stick with the treatment prescribed by your doctor.
-If you think you’re ready to stop taking an antidepressant, ask your doctor to create a plan of action that can help your body slowly adjust to being without the medicine.
+If you think you’re ready to stop taking an antidepressant, ask your doctor to create a plan of action that will help your body slowly adjust to being without the medicine.

 Antidepressants help balance brain chemicals called neurotransmitters.
 These brain chemicals affect your mood and emotions.
 An imbalance can cause major depression or anxiety disorders.
-Antidepressants correct this imbalance, but it can take four weeks or more to notice any improvement.
+Antidepressants correct this imfbalance, but it can take four weeks or more to get the maximum effect.

-If you feel like stopping your medicine because of bothersome side effects, remember that finding the right treatment often takes a lot of trial and error and some tweaking.
+If you feel like stopping your medicine because of bothersome side effects, remember that finding the right treatment may take trial and error and some tweaking.
 Don’t stop taking the medicine until you have spoken with your doctor.
-It might seem like you don’t need the medication anymore, but if you stop taking your antidepressant the medicine will leave your body and your symptoms might return.
-Quitting without consulting your doctor can be dangerous — even deadly.
-It can also trigger potential side effects, including withdrawal and relapse.
-If you relapse and start taking an antidepressant again, it can take weeks for the drug to re-balance your moods.
+It might seem like you don’t need the medication anymore, but if you stop taking it, the medicine will leave your body and your symptoms might return.
+Quitting without consulting your doctor can be life-threatening.
+Suicide is a serious concern.
+It can also trigger withdrawal symptoms and relapse of your depression.
+If you relapse and start taking an antidepressant again, it can take weeks for the drug to rebalance your mood.

-Quitting “cold turkey” may cause major withdrawal symptoms.
-A sudden drop of your medicine may also worsen your depression, send your symptoms on a downward spiral, or set your treatment back several weeks or months.
-Here are some possible effects of quitting your medication suddenly:
+Quitting “cold turkey” may cause withdrawal symptoms.
+Suddenly stopping your medicine may also worsen your depression.
+Here are some of the possible effects of quitting too quickly:

-- You get sick.
-Antidepressant discontinuation syndrome, also called antidepressant withdrawal, occurs when a person abruptly quits antidepressants.
+You get sick.
+Antidepressant discontinuation syndrome, also called antidepressant withdrawal, occurs when a person abruptly stops taking antidepressant medication.
 Many people who experience antidepressant withdrawal feel like they have the flu or a stomach bug.
-They may also experience disturbing mental thoughts or images.
+They may also experience disturbing thoughts or images.

-- You contemplate suicide.
-Not being properly medicated may increase your risk of suicidal thoughts — and increases the risk that you’ll act on those thoughts.
-Ninety percent of people who commit suicide are depressed or have another mental health disorder, says the American Foundation for Suicide Prevention.
+You contemplate suicide.
+Not being properly treated may increase your risk of suicidal thoughts.
+It also increases the risk that you’ll act on those thoughts.
+The most common health problem linked to suicide is depression, says the American Foundation for Suicide Prevention.

 Other symptoms of antidepressant withdrawal include: